Linear sigma model with quarks and Polyakov loop in rotation: phase diagrams, Tolman-Ehrenfest law and mechanical properties: Polyakov-loop extended linear sigma model

-In Fig.~\ref{fig:PD}(a), we present the phase diagram obtained by such a diagonal search for our 3 order parameters: $\sigma/f_\pi$, $L$ and $L^*$.
-For all three cases, the open symbols signify the pseudocritical point of a crossover transition, while the solid symbols mark the 1st order phase transition.
-The chiral phase diagram for the LSMq model is also presented.
-Comparing the PLSM$_q$ and LSM$_q$ phase diagrams shows that, due to the coupling with the background Polyakov loop, the chiral critical point moves towards higher temperature and lower chemical potential (denoted by the green star ``*'' in Fig.~\ref{fig:PD}(a)). \\Let us discuss the criteria we used to mark a first-order phase transition in our numerical analysis.
+Let us discuss the criteria we used to mark a first-order phase transition in our numerical analysis.
 We have already mentioned that, to pinpoint the crossover temperature for different order parameters, one can calculate the slope along diagonal lines of search, as given in Eq.~\eqref{eq:diagonal_slope}, using Eq.\eqref{eq:dpdA}.
 Along with this, one can define a numerical derivative, using the second-ordered centered scheme, for the control parameters ($\sigma, L, L^*$) with respect to $T$ and $\mu$ (and $\Omega$, for the rotating case).
-We refer to this numerical derivative as ``gap'' to distinguish it from the ``slope'' calculated Eq.~\eqref{eq:diagonal_slope}.
+We refer to this numerical derivative as ``gap'' to distinguish it from the ``slope'' calculated via Eq.~\eqref{eq:diagonal_slope}.
 In the crossover region, the two evaluations agree with each other up to $\mathcal{O}(\delta G^2)$ and the ratio between ``gap'' and ``slope'' will approach $1$ as the step $\delta G$ is decreased.
 However, in the first-order region, the slope evaluated on either side of the discontinuity is finite, but the ``gap'' goes to infinity as we refine around the region of discontinuity.
 Thus, the ``gap'' to ``slope'' ratio tends to $\infty$ when the transition is of first order.
 Around the critical point, both the slope and the gap tend to infinity.
 In our analysis, we have used the heuristic criterion that when ``gap'' $/$ ``slope'' $ > 1.3$, the transition is marked as first order.
 We marked the critical point on the curve where the ratio between the gap and the slope first exceeds the value $1.3$.
-We remark that the first-order phase transition occurs when the saddle point Eqs.~\eqref{eq_saddle_p} allow for multiple solutions.
+We remark that the first-order phase transition occurs when the saddle-point Eqs.~\eqref{eq_saddle_p} allow for multiple solutions.
 When the criterion for the first-order phase transition is met, indicating a jump from one solution branch to another, we perform a detailed comparison of the two solution branches to ensure that the thermodynamic potential is continuous at the transition point, thereby ensuring its global minimization.

 Our calculation results for the slope (the dashed lines with the filled circles and the color gradient) and gap (the solid blue lines and the empty squares) for the order parameter $\sigma / f_\pi$, computed in the PLSM$_q$ model, are shown in Fig.~\ref{fig:PD}(c).
 Here, we considered 6 values of $\theta(=\tan^{-1}(\mu/T)$) and we represented our results with respect to the parameter $G = \sqrt{T^2+\mu^2}$ of our diagonal line search.
 The color gradient in the slope from yellow ($\theta = 0$) to dark-green ($\theta = 0.722$ rad) corresponds to increasing values of $\theta$.
 For each value of $\theta$, the comparison between the gap and the slope shows that they both have a distinct peak structure at the same value of $G$ and the magnitudes of the two peaks agree for smaller values of $\theta$.
 We mark these points as points of crossover transition in the $T{-}\mu$ chiral phase diagram shown in Figs.~\ref{fig:PD}(a) and \ref{fig:PD}(b).
 As $\theta$ increases, it can be seen that, although the peak positions of the gap and slope still agree, their magnitudes differ.
 While the peak of the slope has a finite value, the value of the gap tends to infinity.
 Such a feature corresponds to a first-order phase transition.